OS Grid Ref:- SD2670

 Located just north of the sprawling village of Gleaston near Ulverston, Gleaston Water Mill is set in a charming rural location.
 Now a tourist attraction, the mill would once have been used to grind wheat, barley and oats.

-The present mill dates to 1774, its water wheel and milling machinery are still in working order.
-Ther building occupies the site the site of an earlier watermill which is believed to have dated from the early part of the fourteenth century.
+The present mill dates to 1774, its water wheel and milling machinery are still in good working order.
+The present building occupies the site of an earlier watermill which is believed to have dated from the early part of the fourteenth century.

 Also on the site are the acclaimed Dusty Millers restaurant serving delicious homemade meals and Pigs Whisper country store.